atac/c10-tools/README.md

 ## Running Tests

-To run the included sanity tests install dependencies with pip (also included in full zip, see above):
+To run the included tests install dependencies with pip (also included in full zip, see above):

 ```
 pip install -r requirements.txt